 Abstract

 Autism spectrum disorders (ASDs) are characterized by deficits in social interactions, language development and repetitive behaviors.
-Because of its link to genetics and neural development and the severe abnormalities in social interaction by which it is defined, autism offers the opportunity for scientists to study the neurobiological origin of social communication skills basic to human behavior.
-From a clinical point of view, understanding the genetic and neurobiological disease mechanisms is critical for developing treatments.
+Because of its link to genetics and neural development, and the severe abnormalities in social interaction by which it is defined, autism offers the opportunity for scientists to study the neurobiological origin of social communication skills basic to human behavior.
+From a clinical point of view, understanding the genetic and neurobiological disease mechanisms is critical for developing treatment.

 Animal models such as mice and flies are widely used as models for ASD due to the available genetic toolkit in these model systems.
-Flies, in particular, offer an excellent model system for studying the mechanisms of ASD dues to their level of complexity.
-With ~100 K neurons, flies show a complex repertoire of social behaviors, including an elaborate mating ritual, while thanks to the available knowledge and toolkit in this model system, scientists are able to nail down circuits responsible for specific social behaviors down to a small number of well-defined cells.
+Flies, in particular, offer an excellent model system for studying the mechanisms of ASD due to their level of complexity.
+With ~100 K neurons, flies show a complex repertoire of social behaviors, including an elaborate mating ritual, and due to the available toolkit and knowledge in this model system, scientists are able to identify the circuits responsible for specific social behaviors down to a small number of well-defined cells.

-Using recent tools for recording and fine characterization of social behaviors in flies, we aim to determine what is the effect of ASD-linked mutations on social behaviors in male and female flies.
-Focusing on acoustic communication, we will quantify how social communication is modulated by specific mutants in three different experimental setups: (1) a playback-assay, where change in speed in response to courtship-song playback is measured in solitary flies, (2) a courtship-assay, where acoustic communication is quantified in male and female dyads, and (3) a novel assay (‘multifly-assay’), where social communication is monitored and quantified for a group of sex-mixed flies over a food patch.
+Using recent tools for recording and fine characterization of social behaviors in flies, we aim to determine the effect of ASD-linked mutations on social behaviors in male and female flies.
+Focusing on acoustic communication, we will quantify how social communication is modulated by specific mutants in three different experimental setups: (1) a playback-assay, in which change in speed in response to courtship song playback is measured in solitary flies; (2) a courtship assay, in which acoustic communication is quantified in male and female dyads; and (3) a novel assay (‘multifly assay’), in which social communication over a food patch is monitored and quantified for a group of sex-mixed flies.
 Following the behavioral analysis, we will characterize how gene expression in specific cell types in the male and female central nervous systems are causally linked to specific social deficits.

 This study aims to present a new framework for understanding disease mechanisms for ASD, building on recent advances in computational ethology and on the emerging understanding of the neural circuits controlling social behaviors in fruit flies.